betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenRTutorial.md

 As we can see, we have a `Winner` column, a `Loser` column, as well as other columns detailing the match details, and other columns which have the stats for that match.
 As we have a `Winner` column, if we use the current data structure to train a model we will leak the result.
 The model will simply learn that the actual winner comes from the `Winner` column, rather than learning from other features that we can create, such as `First Serve %`.

 To avoid this problem, let's reshape the data from wide to long, then shuffle the data.
-For this, we will define a function, `split_winner_loser_columns`, which splits the raw dataframe into two dataframes, appends them together, and then shuffles the data.
+For this, we will define a function, `split_winner_loser_columns`, which splits the raw data frame into two data frames, appends them together, and then shuffles the data.

 Let's also remove all Grass and Clay matches from our data, as we will be modelling the Australian Open which is a hardcourt surface.